Quananhle/Apache-Airflow/README.md

 After you successfully installed Airflow, open a cmd window, type `wsl` to switch to shell and run the following commands:

 1. Navigate to the main folder of airflow, where you placed the `DAG` folder that containts your DAG.
 In my case, its is `cd /C/Users/Quan_Le/airflow`.
 2. Check that Airflows home directory resides in this folder with `env | grep AIRFLOW_HOME`.
-To change it to the current working directory, run `export AIRFLOW_HOME=./`, or edit in the file `airflow.cfg` by running `sudo nano airflow.cfg`.
+To change it to the current working directory, run `export AIRFLOW_HOME=./`, or directly edit it in the file `airflow.cfg` by running `sudo nano airflow.cfg`.
 3. Initialize the database: `airflow db init`
 4. Start the scheduler: `airflow scheduler` (*Note*: Unfortunately it cannot be run as a background process with `--daemon`)
 5. Open a new cmd window and start the webserver: `wsl`, `airflow webserver`